Mikyy77/music-wiki/README.md

-# MusicBrainz & Wikipedia Music Extractor
+# MusicBrainz and Wikipedia Music Extractor

 A data extraction and processing pipeline for music entities from MusicBrainz and Wikipedia.